Secure Anonymous Conferencing in Quantum Networks: Results

-\paragraph{Performance comparison} In order to assess the performance of Protocols~\ref{prot:sACKA} and \ref{prot:sf-ACKA} and the benefit of GHZ states in anonymously establishing a conference key, we design protocols achieving the same tasks without resorting to multipartite entanglement.
+In order to assess the performance of Protocols~\ref{prot:sACKA} and \ref{prot:sf-ACKA} and the benefit of GHZ states in anonymously establishing a conference key, we design protocols achieving the same tasks without resorting to multipartite entanglement.
 The protocols, which only use bipartite private channels hence named bACKA and bifully-ACKA, are generalizations of the Anonymous Message Transmission protocol \cite{Broadbent2007} to more than two parties.
-In Methods we provide a detailed description of bACKA (Protocol~\ref{prot:bACKA}) and bifully-ACKA (Protocol~\ref{prot:bif-ACKA}) along with their security claims according to Definition~\ref{def:security-informal}.
+In Appendix~\ref{sec:Bell-protocols} we provide a detailed description of bACKA (Protocol~\ref{prot:bACKA}) and bifully-ACKA (Protocol~\ref{prot:bif-ACKA}) along with their security claims according to Definition~\ref{def:security-informal}.

-All the protocols are run on the same quantum network (c.f.
-Fig.~\ref{fig:network}).
-We model the network of $n$ parties as a star-shaped network where every party is linked to a central quantum server --which can be untrusted and operated by Eve-- by a lossy quantum channel.
-For simplicity we assume that the parties are equally distanced from the server, so that the transmittance of each lossy channel is equal to $\eta$.
+All the protocols are run on the same quantum network (see Fig.~\ref{fig:network}).
+We model the network of $n$ parties as a star-shaped network where every party is linked to an untrusted quantum server --potentially operated by Eve-- by an equally-lossy quantum channel of transmittance $\eta$.